yangong23/VITR/README.md

 $DATASET_NAME is: RefCOCOg, CLEVR, or F30K

-### Evaluate CLIP, and extract precomp features for the use of CLIP-RR
+### Evaluate CLIP, and extract the precomp features for the use of CLIP-RR

 RN101 is required, please use one of ViT-B/16 and ViT-L/14.